bajpaiarjun0333/Assignment3/README.md

 Instructions for running the file:

-The best values of hyperparameters are as follows: hidden size: 512 embedding size: 512 number of layer in encoder: 1
+->The best values of hyperparameters are as follows: hidden size: 512 embedding size: 512 number of layer in encoder: 1